 Again, buyer beware

 There has been one change to the information technology landscape in recent years.
 Job hunting sites like Monster allow applicants (whether in information technology or not) to state a geographic preference so they can request local opportunities.
-And there’s a whole brigade of recruiters, strange as it may sound, who will ask an applicant in Illinois who has requested Illinois positions to apply for a position in Silicon Valley or NYC, traveling at the candidate’s own expense for the in-person interview and perhaps signing a contract that would probably make an attorney really squirm (and assure you this is a standard business practice to protect their needs if you raise questions).
+And there's a whole brigade of recruiters, strange as it may sound, who will ask an applicant in Illinois who has requested Illinois positions to apply for a position in Silicon Valley or NYC, traveling at the candidate's own expense for any in-person interview and perhaps signing a contract that would probably make a personal attorney really squirm (and assure you this is a standard business practice to protect their needs if you raise questions).
 Buyer beware; this is part of the cost of doing jobhunting in information technology.

 The problem isn't as bad as it used to be; the sheer quantity of these junk calls has dropped to be much more manageable than it was a few years ago.
 But I let non-local calls go straight to voicemail: there are a few non-local calls that aren't from that class of recruiter, and you can hear them when you check your voicemail.

-This article was written while I was jobhunting and out of work.
+This article was originally written while I was jobhunting and out of work.
 Later that day, I received and accepted a job offer.